Tron/Kits

 🌀 Creating a Rounded Box in OpenSCAD

-This tutorial shows how to make a box with rounded corners using the offset() technique.
+Make a box with rounded corners using the offset() technique.

-Step 1: Define the Rounded Rectangle
+Step 1: Define the rounded rectangle

 Create a 2D shape with rounded corners using a two-pass offset technique.